The Review and Remediation workshop provides 2 FASEA CPD hours to candidates. See breakdown for FASEA CPD areas:

 It is important to be ready and prepared to address complaints and issues that can arise from potential misconduct or deficient advice.

-The workshop is based on face-to-face learning and involves a mix of presentation, case studies and scenario-based discussion.
+The Review and Remediation workshop is face-to-face learning and involves a mix of presentation, case studies and scenario-based discussion.

 Attendees will walk away with a solid understanding of the two parts of review and remediation; to review personal advice where a systemic issue in relation to the advice has been identified, and to remediate clients who has suffered loss as a result.
 The aim of review and remediation is to restore clients to their pre-existing position.

 Unfortunately, the failings of financial advisers employed by various financial institutions have come to light with disappointing regularity over the past few years.
 In some cases, systemic issues have been identified, and review and remediation programs have been set up to identify and compensate clients who have suffered as a result of the shortcomings in the advice they received.

 The workshop will be of interest to all AFS licensees, no matter the size of the licensee.
 Not only will it add value to those who have a current need to put a remediation/review program in place, but it will also cover how the licensee assesses whether a program is required.

 Is there any assumed pre-requisite knowledge for attendees?

 There is no assumed knowledge for participants of this workshop.